genesiscommunitysuccess/docs/docs/01_getting-started/09_server_training/03_ssdt-day3.md

 30 mins
 :::

-We are enriching ALL_TRADES Data Server query to improve the users experience.
+We are enriching the ALL_TRADES Data Server query to improve the user experience.
 We shall derive a field on our query by bringing the user's favourite trades into the context.

 To do that, create a table *FAVOURITE_TRADE* with the fields TRADE_ID and USER_NAME, as well as an index over the USER_NAME to be able to use the `byUserName` function over the FavouriteTrade DAO.
 Finally, create a derived field called "IS_FAVOURITE" to show whether the Trade is favourite or not.